Sony, based in Japan, is one of the leading consumer electronics companies in the world. Sony has been a pioneer in display industries for many years.

-In 2012 Sony demonstrated the first micro-LED TV (55", Full-HD) which they termed Crystal-LED.
+In 2012 Sony demonstrated the world's first micro-LED TV (55", Full-HD) which they termed Crystal-LED.
 Sony's 55" Crystal-LED never reached the market, but in 2016 the company unveiled its large-area outdoor micro-LED displays which Sony calls Canvas Display, or CLEDIS.

 1-7-1 Konan